jadecobra/gym/python_tdd/docs/06_DATA_STRUCTURES.md

-# Data Structures in python
+# None

-This tutorial will cover data structures in python using Test Driven Development
+This tutorial will cover `None` in python using Test Driven Development

 ## Prerequisites